hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/5-qm_systems.rst

                 # Storing the qm-mm region for each defined system
                 mv qmmm_region.pdb qmmm_region_${sys}.pdb

-                # Capturing Gaussian log files at each step
+                # Capturing QM log files at each step
                 count=0

                 # Whenever gaussian completes its job, move the old log file to the qm_log directory